 It is important that parents/carers understand the crucial role they play in this process.
-The school seeks to regularly consult and discuss online safety with parents/carers and seeks to promote a wide understanding of the benefits of new technologies and associated risks.
+The school seeks to regularly consult and discuss online safety with parents/carers and seeks to promote a wide understanding of the benefits of recent technologies and associated risks.
 The school provides regular updated online safety information through the school website, newsletters and by other means.

-Parents/carers are asked to read, discuss and co-sign with each child the Acceptable Use Agreement.
-A summary of key parent/carer responsibilities will also be provided and is available in Appendix F. The Acceptable Use Agreement explains the school's expectations and student and parent/carer responsibilities.
+Parents/carers are asked on an annual basis to read, discuss and co-sign with each child the Acceptable Use Agreement (Appendix B).
+A summary of key parent/carer responsibilities will also be provided and is available in Appendix F The Acceptable Use Agreement explains the school's expectations and student and parent/carer responsibilities.